 The nominal complement of P does not value the case feature on P because the nominal does not have a case feature to begin with.
 Bayer and Bader (2007) suggest that P carries a case feature for DAT but that its NP-complement may lack a corresponding feature.
-In this case, the NP values a nominal features on P but can, of course not value a case feature corresponding to DAT.
+In this case, the NP values a nominal features on P but can, of course, not value a case feature corresponding to DAT.

 As a result, the DAT-feature stays.
-This is exactly what we expect if P is a functional or semi functional head.
-The nominal, which is case-less by itself, comes to bear case by virtue of undergoing merger with a case assigning P.
+This is exactly what we expect if P is a functional or semi-functional head.
+The nominal, which is case-less by itself, comes to bear case by virtue of undergoing merger with a case assigning P. In (15), the unvalued feature for DAT does not disappear.
+It stays on and is interpreted in the style of an agglutinated case particle.

-The adposition may be split up into a lexical part P (which contributes, for instance, the comitative relation) and a functional part that supplies the categorial and the case feature:
+The adposition may, of course, be split up into a lexical part P (which contributes, for instance, the comitative relation) and a functional part that supplies the categorial and the case feature:

-There are other elements which are traditionally lumped together with adpositions like in, an auf, mit, etc. but behave quite differently.
-Many of them have a nominal base: dank ("thanks to"), inmitten ("in the middle of"), kraft ("by virtue of"), mittels ("by means of"), trotz ("in spite of"), zeit (lit time; "during"); they developed according to Lehmann & Stolz (1992) between the 16th and the 19th century, i.e. more recently.
+There are other elements that are traditionally lumped together with "short" and "old" adpositions like in, an auf, mit, etc. but behave quite differently.
+Many of them have a transparent nominal base: dank ("thanks to"), inmitten ("in the middle of"), kraft ("by virtue of"), mittels ("by means of"), trotz ("in spite of"), zeit (lit time; "during"); they developed according to Lehmann & Stolz (1992) between the 16th and the 19th century, i.e. much more recently than the "short" and "old" adpositions.
 These adposition lack the characteristics of functional prepositions.
 With respect to case, they require spell-out of inherent case.
 Caseless complements are out.